LaFosseAcademy/barts_training/session_notes/module_4_session_notes.md

 It's something worth self-reflecting on each time you go through a data lifecycle, hopefully making improvements to your workflow every time.

-So the challenge will hopefully go through all steps of the data lifecycle.

 - `Slide 2`

+So the challenge will hopefully go through all steps of the data lifecycle which you can see on the slide.
+Remember, the more that you think about this life cycle as a process, the more proficient you'll be at working with data.

 From `Collection -> Storage -> Access -> Cleaning -> Analysis -> Visualisation -> Communication -> Action`